 Before serving as CEO of Campbell Soup, Doug worked for three of the world’s best food companies.
 He began in marketing at General Mills, held leadership positions in marketing and strategy at Kraft, and served as President of the Nabisco Foods Company where he led his team to five consecutive years of double-digit earnings growth and crystallized the personal leadership philosophy that would carry him to great success at Campbell and beyond.

 Doug also serves as Chairman of the Kellogg Executive Leadership Institute (KELI) at Northwestern University, Chairman of CECP (formerly the Committee Encouraging Corporate Philanthropy), a Member of the Board of Directors at AmerisourceBergen, and a Member of the Advisory Board of Quiet Revolution.
 He is also the Former Chairman of Avon Products.

 Doug is the co-author with Mette Norgaard of the New York Times bestseller Touchpoints: Creating Powerful Leadership Connections in the Smallest of Moments and is in the early stages of writing a second book, intended to be the definitive resource for engaging employees in the 21st century.
 He is a featured leadership blogger at Harvard Business Review online and also writes extensively about leadership that works on ConantLeadership and LinkedIn.
 He is passionate about helping leaders of all walks deliver superior performance with high-impact leadership practices.
 To this end, he brings his unique expertise and deep perspective to his public speaking, delivering wide-ranging keynotes on effective and enduring leadership practices for the new millennium.

-Doug was named a Top Thought Leader in Trust for 2014, 2015, and 2016; a Top 100 Leadership Speaker by Inc. Magazine; a Top 30 Leadership Professional for 2015 by Global Gurus; a Leader to Watch in 2015 by the American Management Association (AMA); a Top 50 Leadership Innovator Changing How We Lead in 2015 by Inc.com; and a Top 75 Human Business Champion by Switch & Shift.
+Doug was named a Trust Across America Top Thought Leader in Trust for 2014, 2015, 2016, and 2017; a Top 100 Leadership Speaker by Inc. Magazine; a Top 30 Leadership Professional for 2015, 2016, and 2017 by Global Gurus; a Leader to Watch in 2015 by the American Management Association (AMA); a Top 50 Leadership Innovator Changing How We Lead in 2015 by Inc.com; and a Top 75 Human Business Champion by Switch & Shift.